Peedrooo/Peedrooo/README.md

 # Hellooo Welcome To My Git Hub 👨🏾‍💻🚀

-## What's up ? 👋🏿<br>
+## What's up ? 👋🏿

 Well...
 <p>
 My name is Pedro Vitor, currently I'm studing to be a software engineer at UnB (University of Brazilia) 👨‍🎓💻.
 I have been working with progaming since 2020 🧠, about me:

-- 🔬 Looking for knowledge in the AI, Deep Learning, web development and agile methodologies
+- 🔬 Looking for knowledge in the AI, web development, DevOps and agile methodologies
-- 👨‍💼 Exactly now: Working as AI researcher at AILAB
+- 👨‍💼 Exactly now: Working as Tech leader at AILAB

-- 🌱 Currently learning the languages: Python, JavaScript, TypeScript, C and C++
+- 🌱 Currently learning the languages: Python and C
 - 🤔 Hard study in the frameworks/librarys:
-  * Pandas, Keras, Scikit-learn, Tensorflow
+  - Pandas, Keras, Scikit-learn, Tensorflow
-  * ReactJS
-  * Flask, Django
+  - Flask, FastAPI, Django
 - 🧪 Also studing data-bases and tests, like:
-   * MySQL, MongoDB
+  - relational (MySQL, PostgreSQL)
+  - non-relational (MongoDB)
-   * Pytest
+  - Pytest

 - ✨ About me: I love discovery new technologies, know how everthing works and why.

-## Git info :octocat:	<br>
+## Git info :octocat:

 <p align="center">
 <img height="180em"